LIVING WELL WITH HIV

 TO CARE

 It is crucial that people living with HIV begin treatment as soon as possible.
-Immediate treatment typically leads to long, healthy lives for people living with HIV.
+Immediate treatment typically leads to a long, healthy life.
 It is estimated that 20-25% of persons living with HIV know their status and are not receiving consistent medical care.
 In Florida, we have a number of specific programs working to connect people to care and maintain that care over time.
-We invite community providers, consumers, patient care advocates, clinical staff, and others to be a part of the “Linkage Team” as we assist HIV-positive individuals to find a medical home.
+We invite community providers, consumers, patient care advocates, clinical staff, and others to be a part of the linkage team that assists people living with HIV.

 Treatment as Prevention